 Pick a tent that’s big enough

-We have a 3 man tent and its quite a high one that you can stand up in.
-We didn’t want a massive family tent as there’s just the 2 of us and the dog but we felt a 2 man tent was too small.
+We have a 3-man tent and its quite a high one that you can stand up in.
+We didn’t want a massive family tent as there were just the 2 of us and the dog, but we felt a two-man tent was too small.

 The tent we have also had a little porch area on the front.
-This is perfect for storing all the stuff the dog doesn’t need at that current time as it’s then out of the way from the sleeping area.
+This is perfect for storing all the stuff the dog doesn’t need at that time, as it’s then out of the way from the sleeping area.